 Division 4 Hazardous Substances and Biological Agents

-Division 4 is responsible for improving the protection of employees working with hazardous substances and biological agents (pathogens).
-To this end, it describes material health hazards, assesses them and proposes protective measures to reduce the risks of employees to a socially acceptable level.
-The starting points are in particular the results of research and development projects, but also many years of experience from statutory tasks and policy advice for ministries and other stakeholders in occupational health and safety.
+Division 4 is responsible for improving the protection of employees who work with hazardous substances and biological agents (pathogens).
+To this end, it describes the health hazards posed by substances, assesses them, and proposes protective measures that will reduce employees' risks to a socially acceptable level.
+Its assessments also constitute the basis for the safe use of chemicals, work equipment, and products.
+The evidence-based advice it provides is rooted in the results from research and development (R&D) projects, but also many years of experience performing statutory tasks and delivering policy advice for ministries and other occupational safety and health (OSH) stakeholders.

-Research and development projects in the department are geared towards policy advice and issues arising from legal tasks.
-The results facilitate authorization decisions, the development of legislation and the technical regulations on occupational health and safety.
-The projects are carried out in our own modern laboratories and as part of field studies in companies and, if advisable, supported by external research services.
+The research and development projects undertaken within the division are geared towards policy advice and issues arising from the Federal Institute’s statutory tasks.
+Their results inform authorisation decisions, the development of legislation, and the technical regulations on occupational safety and health.
+Such projects are pursued at BAuA's modern, in-house laboratories or by conducting field studies in companies and, where necessary, receive support from external research services.

 Section 4.I "Hazardous substances, chemical safety"

-A current overarching topic is the chemicals strategy for sustainability as part of the EU Commission's Green Deal.
-The chemicals strategy will result in changes to many legal provisions and thus to the focus on safe activities involving hazardous substances.
-Another driver of far-reaching changes to material flows is the EU Commission's goal of increasingly keeping strategic raw materials, which in many cases are also hazardous substances, in cycles in order to make the EU more resilient to external influences.
-The section actively supports these changes with a view to emerging occupational health and safety issues.
+One important overarching topic is the Chemicals Strategy for Sustainability, as part of the European Commission's Green Deal.
+The Chemicals Strategy brings about changes to many legal provisions and thus the priorities set for safe activities involving hazardous substances.
+Another driver of far-reaching changes to material flows is the European Commission's goal to increasingly keep strategic raw materials, many of which also have hazardous properties, in substance cycles in order to make the EU more resilient against external influences.
+The section is actively monitoring these changes regarding emerging occupational safety and health issues.

-The tasks of section 4.I are policy advice on the further development of hazardous substances legislation and technical regulations, statutory tasks as the coordination and assessment unit OSH for the CLP and REACH regulations and the transfer of knowledge to support practical occupational health and safety action with a focus on SMEs.
-A current topic in the further development of chemical safety is the regulation of fibre materials that release respirable fibre dusts.
+Section 4.I's functions are to provide policy advice on the further development of hazardous substances legislation and technical regulations, perform statutory tasks under the CLP and REACH regulations as the REACH Assessment Unit OSH, and promote the transfer of knowledge to support practical occupational safety and health action with a focus on SMEs.
+One topical issue for the further development of chemical safety is the regulation of fibrous materials that release respirable fibrous dusts.

-The scientific basis for these tasks is provided by application-oriented research and development (R&D) on the aforementioned topics.
+The scientific basis for these tasks is provided by application-oriented research and development work on the topics discussed above.

-• model development and data generation to improve exposure assessment and evaluation for activities involving hazardous substances
+• Model development and data generation to improve the assessment and evaluation of exposures during activities with hazardous substances

-• Methods for risk assessment of fibre materials and particulate hazardous substances in the workplace
+• Methods for the risk assessment of fibrous materials and fibrous particulate hazardous substances in the workplace

-• Further development of the simple concept of measures for hazardous substances (EMKG) for risk assessment.
+• Further development of the Easy-to-use Workplace Control Scheme for Hazardous Substances (EMKG) for risk assessment

 Section 4.II "Biological Agents, Biocides"

-Section 4.II focuses on dealing with key issues relating to occupational health and safety when working with biological agents and biocides.
-In Germany, several million employees carry out activities in which they directly use biological agents (pathogenic microorganisms) such as bacteria, fungi or viruses (e. g. in laboratories) or are exposed to them as a result of their work, e. g. in the healthcare sector.
-Bioaerosols pose a particular challenge here, as they are in some workplaces very complex in their composition and the associated hazards.
-The legal basis for the protection of employees from biological agents is the European Biological Agents Directive and the German implementation in the Biological Agents Ordinance.
-Disinfectants are one means of controlling exposure to biological agents in the workplace.
-They represent an important group of biocides that are used to combat harmful organisms.
-As part of its statutory duties as an assessment unit OSH under the European Biocidal Products Regulation, Section 4.II ensures that all necessary expertise is pooled and that marketing requirements are met to ensure that both biocidal active substances and biocidal products do not pose any unacceptable risks to employees when used.
+The legal basis for the protection of employees from biological agents is formed by the European Biological Agents Directive and the Biological Agents Ordinance, which transposes the directive into German law.
+Disinfectants are one way of controlling exposure to biological agents in the workplace.
+They comprise an important group of biocides that are used to combat harmful organisms.
+As part of its statutory duties under the European Biocidal Products Regulation as the Biocides Assessment Unit OSH, Section 4.II ensures that all necessary expertise is pooled and marketing requirements prevent either biocidal active substances or biocidal products from posing unacceptable risks to employees when they are in use.

-Biomonitoring plays a special role in this area.
-This involves investigating the absorption of substances into the body at work.
-Biomonitoring based on the analysis of blood, urine or exhaled air allows the assessment of individual health risks and provides input for exposure assessment.
-In many cases, biomonitoring is also part of preventive occupational health care.
+Biomonitoring has a special role to play in this area.
+It involves investigating the absorption of substances into the body.
+Biomonitoring based on the analysis of blood, urine, or exhaled air samples allows the assessment of individual health risks and provides input for exposure assessments.
+In many cases, biomonitoring is also an integral part of preventive occupational health care.

-The basis for performing tasks in section 4.II is application-oriented research and development (R&D) on the topics mentioned.
+The basis for the performance of Section 4.II's tasks is application-oriented research and development work on the topics discussed above.

-• Methods for risk assessment of biological substances in the workplace
+• Development of methods for the risk assessment of biological substances in the workplace

-• Field studies and laboratory studies on the release of and exposure to bioaerosols using state-of-the-art OMICS methods
+• Field studies and laboratory investigations into the release of and exposure to bioaerosols using state-of-the-art OMICS methods

-• The collection and modelling of exposure data for approval procedures
+• The collection and modelling of exposure data for authorisation procedures

-The Committee on Biological Agents (ABAS), whose office is located in section 4.II, is the most important body for the specification of occupational health and safety regulations for activities involving biological agents in Germany.
-In addition to managing the organization, the section is involved in the development of technical regulations to support state-of-the-art occupational safety.
-Section 4.II also contributes to the occupational health rules developed by the Occupational Medicine Committee and supports the work of the Committee on Hazardous Substances on the technical rules for biocides.
+The Committee on Biological Agents (Ausschuss für Biologische Arbeitsstoffe, ABAS), whose office is hosted by Section 4.II, is the most important body working to flesh out occupational safety and health provisions for activities with biological agents in Germany.
+In addition to managing the committee's business, the section is involved in drawing up technical regulations that support state-of-the-art occupational safety and health action.
+Furthermore, section 4.II contributes to the Occupational Medical Rules developed by the Occupational Medicine Committee (Ausschuss für Arbeitsmedizin, AfAMed) and supports the work of the Committee on Hazardous Substances (Ausschuss für Gefahrstoffe, AGS) concerned with the technical rules that govern biocides.

 Further Information